OpenAgentsInc/cloudburrow/README.md

 ## Why It Matters

+- **Agent-native, device‑to‑device primitive**
+  - **If bridges can operate without per‑device centralized accounts, tunnels become a reusable building block for agents to form on‑demand device‑to‑device links.
+MCP acts as the control plane (create/status/revoke), while the tunnel is the data plane (`wss://…/ws`).**
 - No per-device signup flow
   - The person running the desktop app doesn’t need to create a tunnel provider account or share credentials.
 A single Cloudflare account (yours) powers everything behind the scenes via the Worker.
 - Runs on Cloudflare’s global edge